 The Paris Agreement central aim is to strengthen the global response to the threat of climate change by keeping a global temperature rise well below 2 degrees Celsius above pre-industrial levels, and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius.
 Additionally, the agreement aims to strengthen the ability of countries to deal with the impacts of climate change.
 Without CCS, both th IPCC and IEA point out that reaching these goals will be way more difficult and expensive.

-Is it safe to store C02 below sea-level?
+Is it safe to store CO₂ below the seabed?

-Can Heidelberg Materials / Aker technology be exported to other countries?
+Can Heidelberg Materials / SLB Capturis technology be exported to other countries?

 Yes.
 Through the building of the full scale Brevik CCS-project, all parties involved accumulate knowledge which may be useful for future facilities.